shreyaschavhan/sem-VII-insem/BT/README.md

 > - Example: RSA, DSA, and ElGammal.
 > - They are slower as compared to symmetric key algorithm in terms of computation and hence isn't used for large sized data.

+- Elliptic Curve Cryptography (ECC):
+> - Collection of points that satisfies a specific mathematical equation is known as Elliptic curve cryptography.
+> - Elliptic curve equation look something like this:
+>   - `y^2 = x^3 + ax + b`
+> -

+`Will study tomorrow, I think!
+My brain isn't working`